Skip to main content

 We see the role Disney has played in rejuvenating the musicals through the rising popularity of musical movies, but one wonders if they’re shaping the genre in deeper ways.
 Slowly tearing down the curtain behind which dreamers have locked their hopes for decades.

-Again, larger discourse only wants to view the songs within any Disney movie as radio fodder, just another market for the Disney Bobs to conquer with brand superiority.
+Again, larger discourse only wants to view the songs within any Disney movie as radio fodder, just another market for the Disney Bobs to conquer.
 But the contributions of the Disney musical, to the specific brand library and the genre as a whole, are not incidental.
 When you peel back the curtain and look at what they accomplish, and how they accomplish it, you see they cannot be adequately described with only the linguistics of consumerism.

-In this way, they only have that much more in common with the musical pantheon.
+In this way, they only have that much more in common with the larger musical pantheon.

 When You Wish Upon a Star